WSU-kduncan/s24cicd-reneepaxson/README-CD.md

 ## Project Overview

 # Part 1: Semantic Versioning
-## How to generate a tag in git / github
+## How to generate a tag in git / GitHub

-## Behavior of github workflow
+## Behavior of GitHub workflow
 #### run when a tag is pushed
 runs on push to main with a tag like v1.0.0
 ```